maia-s/proclet/proclet/README.md

-# proclet: simple proc macros made easy
+# proclet: proc macros made easy

-`proclet` is still in early development.
-It's still missing some basic features and may get major design changes, and documentation could be better.
+> ⚠️ `proclet` is still in early development.
+It's missing some basic features and may
+> get major design changes, and documentation is a work in progress.

 `proclet` can be used with either proc-macro or proc-macro2, or both.
 Most of the types of the proc-macro crates are abstracted into traits, and `proclet`'s types are generic